-GECX214 AUTOMOTIVE POLLUTION AND Ρ т L CONTROL 3 0 0
+AUTOMOTIVE POLLUTION AND CONTROL

-- To have a fair knowledge in automotive pollution control. - To understand the concept of formation and control techniques of • pollutants like UBHC, CO, NOx, particulate matter and smoke for both SI and CI engine will be taught to the students. - To know about the instruments for measurement of pollutants - To get introduced about emission standards
+- To have a fair knowledge in automotive pollution control. - To understand the concept of formation and control techniques of pollutants like UBHC, CO, NOx, particulate matter and smoke for both SI and CI engine will be taught to the students. - To know about the instruments for measurement of pollutants - To get introduced about emission standards